If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The following are the main negative effects of pesticides on bees and other pollinators:

 1. Individual and Colony Death

 Exposing honeybees to pesticides often results in the death of the bee that had direct contact with the pesticide.
 When this exposure is colony-wide, the entire honeybee colony is likely to die.
 Pesticides hinder some functions of the colony and affect the ability of individual bees to thrive.
 When a significant number of colony members die, or important colony members die, the colony is not able to recover from the losses and also dies soon after.
 Some important colony members whose loss is not easy for the colony to recover from, are the queen bees and forager worker bees.

-2. Reducing Availability of Plants to Forage on
+2. Reducing the Availability of Plants to Forage on

 Here, herbicides are the major culprit.
-They cause death of some plants that may be useful to honeybees and other pollinators.
-People that apply these pesticides to plants may not intend to harm honeybees and other pollinators, but do so inadvertently.
+They cause the death of some plants that may be useful to honeybees and other pollinators.
+People who apply these pesticides to plants may not intend to harm honeybees and other pollinators but do so inadvertently.

 3. Sub-lethal Effects